Themen:

 + + +

-• Return of the answers within seven days to METALMESSAGE via e-mail for forwarding
+• Return of the answers within 7 days to Metal Message ᴳᴸᴼᴮᴬᴸ for forwarding

 • In case of an specified deadline (final date of delivery) these date must be adhered to without fail